oksanawalters/Real-Time-Bus-Tracker/README.md

 <img src= "map.png"/>

 ## Description
 This Project is a web page that shows the map of bus stops between MIT and Harvard.
-I used map library
+I used mapbox to create this map.

 ## How to Run
 Please follow this [link](https://oksanawalters.github.io/Real-Time-Bus-Tracker/) to test it yourself.
 When the page is loaded click on "Show stops between MIT and Harvard".